Paul Joseph Gabriël

 Paul Joseph Gabriël (11 July 1784 – 31 December 1833) was a Dutch painter and sculptor.

-He was born at Amsterdam, where he learned sculpture from his father and Canova, and devoted himself principally to that branch of art; but he at first practised miniature painting, and in his twentieth year proceeded to Paris specially to improve himself therein.
+He was born at Amsterdam, Dutch Republic, where he learned sculpture from his father and Canova, and devoted himself principally to that branch of art; but he at first practised miniature painting, and in his twentieth year proceeded to Paris specially to improve himself therein.
 In 1820 he was made a member of the Institute at Amsterdam, and director of the Royal Academy there.
 He died at Amsterdam, aged 49.